JanssenProject/jans/docs/cedarling/cedarling-wasm.md

 accessible for loading in the browser so that you can later import the corresponding file from the browser.

-Create a new `pkg/index.html` file and add the below code.

 Here is example of code snippet:

 ```html
 <!DOCTYPE html>